aaron13100/404solution/README.md

 ## Changelog ##

+## Version 1.5.6 ##
+* Improvement: Include screenshots on the plugin page, a banner, and an icon.

 ## Version 1.5.5 ##
-FIX: Correct duplicate logging.
+* FIX: Correct duplicate logging.
-Improvement: Add debug messages.
+* Improvement: Add debug messages.
-Improvement: Reorganize redirect code.
+* Improvement: Reorganize redirect code.

 ## Version 1.5.4 ##
 * FIX: Suggestions can be included via custom PHP code added to 404.php